mlexchange/mlex/README.md

 ## How to use?
 1. Install [Docker Engine](https://docs.docker.com/engine/install/ubuntu/) (server) or [Docker Desktop](https://www.docker.com/products/docker-desktop/)
-2. cd into mlex folder, create a `.env` file.
+2. cd into mlex folder, create a `.env` file (make sure there is no white space or special characters in the username or password).

 	```
 	MONGO_DB_USERNAME=your_username